Areen-Rath/Aseprite-Auto-Update/README.md

 # Aseprite Auto Update

-Aseprite Auto Update is a script that automatically checks for the latest stable release for Aseprite and updates it if needed.
+Aseprite Auto Update is an app that automatically checks for the latest stable release for Aseprite and updates it if needed.
 This is for Aseprite users who have built Aseprite rather than bought it.

+This app automatically opens Aseprite after checking for updates and updating (in case of a new version), so it serves as an add-on to Aseprite which the user can open instead of simply opening Aseprite.

-**Note:** The script is only available on Windows and targets 64-bit devices.
+**Note:** The app is only available on Windows and targets 64-bit devices.

 ## Dependencies